 A Linking Campaign Primer

-Believe it or not, the start-to-finish process of an inbound-linking campaign is much more administrative than you might think.
-For the sake of example, let’s say you run an online Archery supply site, and you have identified 50 other sites you hope will link to your archery site.
+Believe it or not, the start-to-finish process of an inbound linking campaign is much more administrative than you might think.
+For the sake of example, let’s say you run an online archery supply site, and you have identified 50 other sites you hope will link to your archery site.
 Some of your link seeking targets will be obvious, like this directory of archery equipment manufacturers published by an archery industry trade group, or this topical guide.
 Some may be more specific to certain regions, like this target site, and some may be industry specific or BtoB.
 There are also numerous smaller sites devoted at archery enthusiasts that look very plain but are highly credible.
 Here’s one example.

 Starting off on the Right Foot: Managing the Link Building Process

 I have my own set of link building process management tools, which are a mashup of Google docs and Excel.
 The Google Docs make it easy to share what needs to be shared with the client.
 The excel docs keep sensitive data private.
 There are also several very good process management tools you can pay for, such as BuzzStream or Raven.

 As you approach target sites to request links, here’s a list of the most basic data you’ll need to manage.
 Depending on your specific site, you may have many others.

 2. The site’s URL, as well as the specific URL of the page on their site where you are hoping to get a link

 3. The contact method (email, online form, phone, FedEx, personal visit)

 4. Name and email address of decision maker for the target site (hint: usually NOT the webmaster)